 V. Format and Content

 The format of an annotated bibliography can differ depending on its purpose and the nature of the assignment.
 Contents may be listed alphabetically by author, arranged chronologically by publication date, or arranged under headings that list different types of sources [i.e., books, articles, government documents, research reports, etc.].
-If the bibliography includes a lot of sources, items may also be subdivided thematically, by time periods of coverage or publication, or by source type.
-If you are unsure, ask your professor for specific guidelines in terms of length, focus, and the type of annotation you are to write.
-Note that most professors assign annotated bibliographies that only need to be arranged alphabetically by author.
+If the bibliography includes a lot of sources, items may also be subdivided thematically or by time periods of coverage [e.g., 1990-2000, 2001-2010, etc.].
+Most annotated bibliography assignments will include a rubric that defines the format.
+If not, ask your professor for specific guidelines in terms of length, scope, arrangement, and type of annotation you are to write.

 Introduction

-Your bibliography should include an introduction that describes the research problem or topic being covered, including any limits placed on items to be included [e.g., only material published in the last ten years], explains the method used to identify possible sources [such as databases you searched or methods used to identify sources], the rationale for selecting the sources, and, if appropriate, an explanation stating why specific types of some sources were deliberately excluded.
-The introduction's length depends, in general, on the complexity of the topic and the variety of sources included.
+Your bibliography should begin with an introduction that describes the research problem being covered, including any limits placed on materials to be included [e.g., only items published in the last ten years], explanation of the method used to identify possible items [such as databases you used and the methods to search for sources], the rationale for selecting the items, and, if appropriate, a detailed explanation stating why specific types of items were deliberately excluded.
+This latter element is important if there are types of items relevant to the topic that you chose to exclude [e.g., you decided to exclude government documents on overuse of national parks].
+The introduction's length will generally depend on the complexity of the topic and the variety of sources included.

 Citation

 This first part of your entry contains the bibliographic information written in a standard documentation style, such as, MLA, Chicago, or APA.
-Ask your professor what style is most appropriate, and be consistent!
-If your professor does not have a preferred citation style, choose the type you are most familiar with or that is used predominantly within your major or area of study.
+Ask your professor what citation style is most appropriate.
+If your professor does not have a preferred citation style, choose the type you are most familiar with or that is used predominantly within your major or area of study and apply it consistently throughout your bibliography.

 Annotation